fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;">AWS <b>Ground Station</b>: control satellite communication</p>

 <p style="text-align: justify;"><a href="https://aws.amazon.com/license-manager/">AWS License Manager</a> makes it easier to manage your software licenses from vendors such as Microsoft, SAP, Oracle, and IBM across AWS and on-premises environments.
 AWS License Manager lets administrators create customized licensing rules that mirror the terms of their licensing agreements.</p>

+<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html">AWS Systems Manager Run command</a> is designed to run commands across a large group of instances without having to SSH into all your instances and run the same command multiple times.
+You can easily run the same command to all the managed nodes as part of the workload, without having to maintain access keys or individual access for each instance.</p>

 <p><b>Aditional References:</b></p>